 Let it snow!
-Antarctic blast hits in Mamaku, Rotorua
+Antarctic blast hits Bay of Plenty, snow falls in Mamaku near Rotorua

 Little said a cold and showery southwesterly flow is covering the country today - bringing snow down to low levels in the South Island - but this would ease off.

-Mamaku resident Giovanna Cleworth said it had been a couple of years since the area had had a decent snowfall like this.
+Mamaku resident Giovanna Fredricksen said it had been a couple of years since the area had had a decent snowfall like this.

 "The kids have been out in it since 6.45 this morning building snow men, playing follow the footprints and hide n seek.
 We are taking a snow day and they are having some friends up for a snow play date," she said.